-Crafting the Perfect Ecommerce Returns Program
+Crafting the Perfect Ecommerce Returns Program | Cahoot

-E-commerce returns are an unavoidable aspect of online retail, and return rates have been steadily rising (averaging 20-30% across the industry, compared to under 10% in brick-and-mortar stores).
+Ecommerce returns are an unavoidable aspect of online retail, and return rates have been steadily rising (averaging 20-30% across the industry, compared to under 10% in brick-and-mortar stores).
 This results in a critical challenge for retailers and a complex consumer experience.
 What was once a simple transaction has transformed into a nuanced ecosystem of choice.
 As consumers become comfortable moving more and more of their purchases online to take advantage of the nearly infinite product selection, they likewise become comfortable returning those purchases.

 The reasons behind returns are as diverse as the products being shipped back.
 Some returns stem from practical issues like incorrect apparel sizing, inaccurate product descriptions, or items that don’t match online imagery.
 Others are driven by more strategic consumer behaviors like “bracketing,” where shoppers intentionally order multiple variations of a product, planning to keep only one, or “wardrobing,” where items are worn and then returned (a form of returns fraud).
+These practices exacerbate returns rates, posing significant challenges for online retailers in terms of inventory management, customer service, and logistics.

 Regardless of the reason for the ludicrous $500+ billion value of goods returned in the US in 2024, the cost of supporting them is increasing with no relief in sight.
 The cost of labor is rising every year.
 The costs from transportation, real estate and facility operations, returns processing, and loss of sellable inventory… go up yearly.
-But while e-commerce retailers and brands can’t afford to alienate customers and disincentivize returns, they likewise can’t ignore the increasing margin erosion.
+But while ecommerce retailers and brands can’t afford to alienate customers and disincentivize returns, they likewise can’t ignore the increasing margin erosion.
 An exceptional returns process builds trust, improves customer satisfaction, and encourages repeat purchases.
 Numerous studies have found that ~92% of consumers will buy from a retailer again if the return process is easy.

 Brands must balance the costs of supporting returns with the benefits of customer loyalty.
 Consumers want to know their options before buying to ensure a hassle-free experience.
 Sellers wish to encourage conversion because acquiring a customer can cost five times more than retaining one.
 Offering free or hassle-free returns can make a business more appealing but also comes with challenges, especially for smaller merchants.
 Some Sellers use innovative strategies like peer-to-peer return solutions, localized drop-off points, or charging restocking fees to manage costs.
 Some leverage help from third-party logistics (3PL) partners to outsource returns management to minimize operational overhead such as inspection, relisting, processing, and issuing refunds.
 The item can then be stored at the 3PL to fulfill a new order.